 In sum:

-- Damage dealers typically use some combination of Dual Wielding, Two Handed, Bows, and Destruction Staves (inferno or lightning)
+- Damage dealers typically use some combination of Dual Wield, Two Handed, Bows, and Destruction Staves (inferno or lightning)

-- Healers typically use a Restoration Staff and a Destruction Staff (lightning or ice)
+- Healers typically use a Restoration Staff and either a lightning or ice staff

-- Tanks usually use some combination of One Hand and Shield and Destruction Staves (specifically ice)
+- Tanks usually use some combination of One Hand and Shield and ice staves

 Unlocking and Leveling Skill Lines